questdb/documentation/clients/java_ilp.md

 :::note

-Note: This is the reference for the QuestDB Java Client when QuestDB is used as a server.
-For embedded QuestDB, please check our [Java Embedded Guide](/docs/reference/api/java-embedded/)
+This is the reference for the QuestDB Java Client when QuestDB is used as a server.

+For embedded QuestDB, please check our [Java Embedded Guide](/docs/reference/api/java-embedded/).

 :::